awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Target type<a name="target-type"></a>

 When you create a target group, you specify its target type, which determines how you specify its targets\.
-After you create a target group, you cannot change its target type\.
+After you create a target group, you can't change its target type\.

 The following are the possible target types: